Introduction

 \]

-Intuitively, we want to say that the open ball in \(X\) is the open subset of \(X\), and similarly, the closed ball in \(X\)
+Intuitively, the open ball in \(X\) should be an open subset of \(X\), and the closed ball in \(X\) a closed subset of

-is the closed subset of \(X\).
-Indeed, these are true.
-We shall show that only the open ball case here.
+\(X\).
+Both statements are true.
+We prove only the open ball case here.

 Proof: The Open Ball is Open